RHESSys/RHESSys/util/params/README.txt

 Hierarchical Search
 -------------------
-This scheme of class hierarchy and location generic or location specific classes minimizes duplication of parameters for similiar classes.
+This scheme of class hierarchy and location generic or location specific classes minimizes duplication of parameters for similar classes.
 For example, it is possible to enter a full set of parameters for class "Deciduous", and then only enter parameters that are unique to Red Alder in the class "Red Alder" (no location specified).
-Then for Red Alder occuring in Oregon, only unique parameter for Orgeon are entered in the class "Red Alder", "Oregon".
+Then for Red Alder occurring in Oregon, only unique parameter for Orgeon are entered in the class "Red Alder", "Oregon".

-When parameters are retrieved using the "hierarchical" search method, more specified classes override the general, so when retrieving parameters for "Red Alder", "Orgeon", paraneter are retrieved for the parent class "Deciduous", then the location generic class "Red Alder", then the location specific class "Red Alder", "Orgeon":
+When parameters are retrieved using the "hierarchical" search method, more specified classes override the general, so when retrieving parameters for "Red Alder", "Oregon", parameter are retrieved for the parent class "Deciduous", then the location generic class "Red Alder", then the location specific class "Red Alder", "Oregon":

     - "Red Alder", "Oregon" -> overrides duplicates of "Red Alder" -> overrides duplicates of "Decidous"